MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 ### Configuring FIM Service service Exchange mailbox

-The following are best practices for configuring Microsoft Exchange Server for the FIM 2010 R2 Service service account.
+The following are best practices for configuring Microsoft Exchange Server for the MIM 2016 Service service account.

 - Configure the service account so that it can accept mail only from internal e-mail addresses.
 Specifically, the service account mailbox should never be able to receive mail from external SMTP servers.